stumpapp/stump/README.md

 > Stump is very young software under active development.
 It has not reached a beta stage yet, so do not expect a fully featured experience if you spin up a development environment or use a testing Docker image.

-Some of these are actually completed(!), but the following items are the major targets for Stump's first beta release:
+Some of these are actually completed(!) already, but the following items are the major targets for Stump's first beta release:

 - 📃 Full OPDS + OPDS Page Streaming support
 - 📕 EPUB, PDF, and CBZ/CBR support